2. TAM Strategy and Planning

 The FHWA Asset Management Financial Report Series, Report 4 Integrating Financial Plans into the Planning, Programming, and Budgeting Processes describes the importance of integrating planning, programming, and budgeting with asset management.

-The relative timeframes of various planning and programming activities is shown in figure 2.2.
+The relative timeframes of various planning and programming activities is shown in Figure 2.2.

 Figure 2.2 The Relative Timeframes Between Plans